This blog may contain affiliate links. Read our disclosure policy for more info.

 Being in a tuk-tuk does have its risks though.
-There are no seatbelts and the vehicle is very tiny and wouldn’t likely hold up well in a large crash.
+There are no seatbelts and the vehicle is very tiny and wouldn’t likely hold up well in a large accident.
 That being said, if you drive carefully, slowly, and are aware of your surroundings you should be just fine.
-The cars and buses just go around Tuk-tuks and because your traveling much slower they pass with ease.
+The cars and buses just go around Tuk-tuks and because you’re traveling much slower they pass with ease.

 But as with any activity, you’ll definitely want to have insurance…